Jan. 6 takeaways: Final revelations from investigation

 Ivanka Trump, who was in the White House with her father on Jan.
 6, was also vague in many of her answers.
 She spoke with the committee about working with her father to write his tweets that day, encouraging him to make a strong statement as the rioters broke into the Capitol.
 And she testified that she heard Trump’s side of a “heated” phone call with Pence that morning as her father tried to encourage Pence to object to the congressional certification that day.
 Pence refused to do so.

-She also testified that she received a call and a text from Republican Sen. Susan Collins of Maine, who was in the Capitol and told her that “the president needs to put out a very strong tweet telling people to go home and to stop the violence now.”
+She also testified that she received a call and a text from Republican Sen. Susan Collins of Maine, who was in the Capitol as it was under siege.
+Collins told her that “the president needs to put out a very strong tweet telling people to go home and to stop the violence now.”

 ‘GIVE ME FIVE DEAD VOTERS’

-Trump lawyer Christina Bobb testified that Republican Sen. Lindsey Graham of South Carolina, a top ally of Trump, asked some of the former president’s advisers for evidence of fraud so he could “champion” it.
-Trump falsely claimed there was widespread fraud in the election, despite court rulings and election officials in all 50 states who said otherwise.
+Trump lawyer Christina Bobb testified that Republican Sen. Lindsey Graham of South Carolina, a top ally of Trump, asked some of the former president’s advisers for evidence of fraud so he could “champion” it after the election.
+Trump falsely claimed there had been widespread fraud, despite court rulings and election officials in all 50 states who said otherwise.

 Graham told lawyers he would love to support the cause.